 Another possible Friday the 13th explanation: There were 13 people at the Last Supper

 There’s a second story about a dinner involving 13 people that is also partially responsible for the Friday the 13th superstition.
 This was, of course, the Last Supper, in which 13 people ate together on the day before the Friday that Jesus was crucified.
 What’s more, the attendees were Jesus and his 12 apostles—including Judas, who ended up betraying Jesus.
 Having 13 guests at the Last Supper, then Jesus being crucified on a Friday, has led some to believe that Friday the 13th is bad luck.

 “When those two events come together, you are reenacting at least a portion of that terrible event,” Phil Stevens Jr., PhD, an associate professor of anthropology at the University at Buffalo, told TIME.
 “You are reestablishing two things that were connected to that terrible event.”
-Find out hidden messages in DaVinci’s The Last Supper and other famous paintings.
+Find out hidden messages in these famous paintings—including DaVinci’s The Last Supper.

 13 is considered an unlucky number

 Thomas William Lawson’s book Friday, the Thirteenth

 In 1907, a writer named Thomas William Lawson published a book called Friday, the Thirteenth, in which an unethical stockbroker takes advantage of people’s belief in the superstition on that day to win big on the stock market.
 This became known as “Wall Street hoodoo-day.”
 Though this was a work of fiction, it planted in people’s minds the idea of Friday the 13th being an unlucky day.

 Friday the 13th in mainstream media

 While Lawson’s book was the original Friday the 13th pop-culture moment, others followed.
 The most famous is likely the Friday the 13th horror movie franchise, which began in 1980 and eventually included everything from comic books to novellas to video games and other related merchandise.
 Today, there are a total of 12 Friday the 13th movies.

 Bad things have happened on Friday the 13th